- editing in process -

-Additionally, for the overstimulation's maximization, each visual stimulus is preventively selected, as much as possible, to provoke multiple threatening interpretations, if entirely understood or elaborated by a victim under a sensory-cognitive overload.
+Additionally, for the overstimulation's maximization, each visual stimulus is preventively selected, as much as possible, to provoke multiple threatening interpretations (semiotic polysemy), if entirely understood or elaborated by a victim under a sensory-cognitive overload.

-Alternatively, for the elusiveness' maximization, multiple visual stimuli in one stimulating cluster, although different, adequately concurrently induce one single threatening interpretation by the contextual learning of the threat conditioning.
+Alternatively, for the elusiveness' maximization, multiple distinct visual stimuli in sequence of stimulation or cluster adequately and concurrently induce one single threatening interpretation (semiotic monosemy) by the contextual learning of the threat conditioning.

 For example, the following picture.

-By the principle of the semiotic monosemy, distinct and adequate visual stimuli, in combinations with or without repetitions, form variable clusters identificating one single specific threat for the daily overstimulation of the victim.
+By the principle of the semiotic monosemy, distinct and adequate visual stimuli, in combinations with or without repetitions, form variable clusters or sequences identificating one single specific threat for the daily overstimulation of the victim.

-Such exploitation of the stimuli generalization elevates the elusiveness of the program's implementation to the maximal level because of the overstimulating repetitiveness by similarities based on the subjective detection.
+Such exploitations of the stimuli elevates the elusiveness of the program's implementation to the maximal level, also considering the other psychological effects of the powerful manipulation.

 Otherwise neutral information emotionally meaningless to which be indifferent has become affective information with intimidatory meaning and psychological torturing effects in the overstimulating surrounding.